kellysmith1008/Refresh/Unconscious-Bias.md

 At CivicActions, we design and build digital services that serve real people—across backgrounds, identities, and lived experiences.
 The decisions we make every day—what we prioritize, how we communicate, what we design—are shaped by how we see the world.

-Bias is part of being human.
-But when left unexamined, it can limit our perspective, impact our work, and unintentionally exclude the very people we aim to serve.

 ## Agenda
-This section will help you:
+This course will help you:

 - Build awareness of your own thinking patterns
 - Understand how bias shows up in the workplace